Joy-Anna Duggar Engaged To Boyfriend Of Less Than One Year

 Joy-Anna Duggar is just 19-years-old and has been dating her boyfriend Austin Forsyth for less than a year, but that hasn’t stopped the Duggar daughter from becoming engaged.
 Joy-Anna and Austin, also 19, first publicly announced that they were dating (known as “courting” in the Duggar’s church, the youthful pairing-up indicates an ultimate plan to become married) back in November.
 Indeed, the announcement that Joy-Anna Duggar and Austin Forsyth were now a couple came on a special Duggar episode, Counting On: Jinger’s Wedding.

-Despite only being Austin’s “better half” for a few short months, Joy-Anna Duggar and her new fiance have known each other nearly all of their lives – 15 years.
+Despite only being Austin’s “better half” for a few short months, Joy-Anna Duggar and her new fiancé have known each other nearly all of their lives – 15 years.
 As MSN reports, the young couple met when they were both young children, just after the Forsyth family moved to Arkansas and joined the Duggar’s church.

 Joy-Anna Duggar Is Engaged to Austin Forsyth https://t.co/xwm1tTBiCM pic.twitter.com/VZengA6Dye